bdesham/hitting-set/README.md

  "United States" #{:white :red :blue}}
 ```

 Here I have used strings for the keys and keywords for the elements of the sets, but you can use strings, keywords, or pretty much any other non-sequence data type for the edges or for the vertices.
+(Using a separate data type for the two may make things easier if you’re going to be inverting (q.v.) your graphs a lot.)

 ---